KhalilThabet/CodeForces/B_Phoenix_and_Puzzle/README.md

-# B. Make It Divisible By 25
+# B. Pheonix And Puzzle
-//Codeforces Global Round 14

 ### Problem: